12 NCAC 09H .0104 SANCTIONS

 (c) Before taking action, the Standards Division shall investigate the alleged violation of Paragraph (b) of this Rule and present a report of its findings to the Probable Cause Committee of the Commission.

-(d) The Probable Cause Committee may:
+(d) The Probable Cause Committee shall:

-(1) direct the Standards Division to conduct a further investigation of the alleged violation;
+(1) direct the Standards Division to conduct a further investigation of the alleged violation; or

-(3) determine the appropriate sanctions against the violator pursuant to Paragraphs (f) and (g) of this Rule.
+(2) determine the appropriate sanctions against the violator pursuant to Paragraphs (f) and (g) of this Rule.

 (e) Denials or revocations in accordance with Paragraph (a) of this Rule are permanent.
 The retired officer is ineligible to ever receive firearms qualification certification from the Commission.

-(1) until the applicant or retired officer has successfully completed the required training or qualification specified in Rule 09H .0102; or
+(1) has successfully completed the required training or qualification specified in Rule .0102 of this Subchapter; or

-(2) until the applicant or retired officer is eligible to receive or possess firearms under federal or state law.
+(2) is eligible to receive or possess firearms under federal or state law.

 History Note: Authority G.S.
 17C-6; 14-415.10; 14-415.25; 14-415.26;